andrewnachtigal/Udacity-Data-Engineer/06-project-capstone/README.md

 --------------------------------------------

-# Data Pipelines with Apache Airflow
+# Data Engineering Nanodegree Capstone Project

-This project is the design and implementation of an ETL pipeline for a music streaming service to extract, process and load data using S3 buckets.
-The end result will be a set of dimensional tables in order to facilitate data analytics.
+This project is the design and implementation of ...

 ## Project Datasets